Station Restoration Campaign

 This car, #7433, was rescued from the scrap yard thanks to the hard work of the Oyster Bay Railroad Museum leadership and the generosity of Island Rail, LLC, a corporate sponsor of the project.
 To the best of our knowledge, #7433 is the last of its kind to be preserved with original seating and equipment.

-The Long Island Rail Road donated two of their recently retired 2900 series coaches to us.
-These coaches, numbers 2935 & 2956 were built by Pullman Standard in 1955 and 1956 respectively and were classified as P72.
-As built, they were steam heated and used batteries for lighting but were rebuilt in the early 1970's with under car diesel generator sets to provide power for lighting, heating and air conditioning.
-2956 seats 123 people and 2935 seats 118 but provides a toilet.
+The Long Island Rail Road donated two of their recently retired 2900 series coaches to the Railroad Museum.
+These coaches, numbers 2935 & 2956, were built by Pullman Standard in 1955 and 1956, respectively, and were classified as P72.
+As built, they were steam-heated and used batteries for lighting, but were rebuilt in the early 1970s with under-car diesel generator sets to provide power for lighting, heating, and air conditioning. #2956 seats 123 people and #2935 seats 118, but provides a toilet.

-Even though they entered service the year #35 was retired, the history of these cars will always be linked with our locomotive.
-At the end of steam ceremony held on October 8, 1955, two steam locomotives each pulled a single 2900 series coach (#35 from the West and #39 from the East) to Hicksville where a new diesel locomotive took over for the return trip.
+Although they entered service the year #35 was retired, the history of these cars will always be linked with Locomotive #35.
+At the end of the steam ceremony held on October 8, 1955, two steam locomotives each pulled a single 2900 series coach (#35 from the West and #39 from the East) to Hicksville, where a new diesel locomotive took over for the return trip.

-This 40' boxcar was made for the New York, New Have & Hartford (NYNH&H) railroad, better know as the New Haven, by the Pullman-Standard corporation in 1944.
+This 40’ boxcar was made for the New York, New Haven & Hartford (NYNH&H) railroad, better known as the New Haven, by the Pullman-Standard Corporation in 1944.
 It was part of an order of 2000 cars numbered 31000-32999.
 As the LIRR had an interchange with the New Haven, cars of this type would often have been found on LIRR freight trains.

-The car wound up being used bythe LIRR's shop forces for storage at their Morris Park facility for many years, renumbered as LIRR SHOP 100.
-Now donated to us, we will use it in a similar fashion in Oyster Bay where it will serve as a shop/storage area as well an historic example of mid-century freight railroading.
+The car wound up being used by the LIRR’s shop forces for storage at their Morris Park facility for many years, renumbered as LIRR SHOP 100.
+Now donated to the Railroad Museum, we will use it in a similar fashion in Oyster Bay, where it will serve as a shop/storage area, as well as an historic example of mid-century freight railroading.
 Although it looks a bit rough, the car is actually in fairly good condition and will be restored to its original New Haven livery.

 The one-quarter length model of an MU was used to simulate operating rail conditions for training and certifying Long Island Rail Road engineers.

-The M-1 was acquired by the LIRR in 1995 and saw usage up until a few years ago, when the carrier began using the current Model M-7 cars, and phased out all M-1 equipment.
+This unit was acquired by the LIRR in 1995 and saw usage up until a few years ago, when the carrier began using the current Model M-7 cars, phasing out all M-1 equipment.